 Introduction to Clinical Laboratory Science: (10 weeks)

 During this 10- week full time portion of the Program, the student will learn basic manual methods and basic clinical laboratory science theory.
 This brings all students up to a common body of knowledge before embarking upon General Rotation.
+This portion of the year takes place at Rochester General Hospital in the student classroom, with all 24 students present.

 General Rotation: (40 weeks)